Third Temple: Latter Day Saints

 Latter Day Saints (LDS) believe that the Jews will build the Third Temple before the Second Coming of Jesus Christ, and after the Second Coming the Jews will accept Jesus as the Messiah.
 Most Jews will then embrace the fullness of the Gospel of Jesus Christ.
 Then, it is believed, the Third Temple will be God's temple as Christ reigns on the earth, and it will become the Jerusalem LDS Temple.
 There will be many LDS Temples but two main temples will jointly serve as the central governing places – the Jerusalem Temple will function as the resurrected Jesus Christ's Eastern Hemisphere governing place and the New Jerusalem Temple in Independence, Missouri, will function as the resurrected Jesus Christ's Western Hemisphere governing place.
 Both of these two temples will have thrones for Jesus Christ to sit on during his millennial reign.

 The Community of Christ, the second largest denomination of the Latter Day Saint movement, has operated a temple, open to the public, in Independence, Missouri, since 1994.
 Another denomination of the LDS movement, the Church of Christ (Temple Lot), possess the Temple Lot, the actual spot on which the Temple will be built.

 Muslim view

-Most Muslims view the movement for the building of a Third Temple on the Temple Mount as an affront to Islam due to the presence of the Al-Aqsa Mosque and the Dome of the Rock in the stead of the former Holy Temple.
-Today the area is regarded by the majority of Muslims as the third holiest site in Islam.
-Muslims are resolute in calling for recognition of their exclusive rights over the site and demand that it be wholly transferred to Muslim sovereignty; furthermore, some Muslims deny any association with the Mount to the former Jewish Temples which stood at the site.
+In Islamic tradition, the entire 35-acre compound is venerated as Haram al-Sharif (the Noble Sanctuary) and constitutes the third-holiest site in Islam.
+The precinct is the traditional destination of the Prophet Muhammad's night journey (Isra and Mi'raj) and served as the first direction of prayer (qibla) in early Islamic history.

+Muslim authorities, including the Jerusalem Islamic Waqf and regional governments such as Jordan, reject Jewish building initiatives or public non-Muslim prayer on the esplanade, viewing them as attempts to alter the historic Status Quo and assert exclusive Israeli control over Islamic endowments (waqf).

-The Organisation of Islamic Cooperation was initiated in reaction to Denis Michael Rohan, an Australian Christian who set fire to a 12th-century pulpit of the Al-Aqsa mosque, in an attempt to initiate the second coming of Christ.
-The protection of the Al-Aqsa Mosque is in the primary mandate of the Organisation of Islamic Cooperation.
+The Organisation of Islamic Cooperation (OIC) was founded in 1969 partly in response to an arson attack on the Al-Aqsa Mosque by an Australian Christian fundamentalist, and its charter prioritizes safeguarding the Islamic character and institutions of Jerusalem.